nikitavoloboev/data/front-end/html.md

 - [Beautiful PDFs from HTML](https://pdf.math.dev/) ([Code](https://github.com/ashok-khanna/pdf)) ([HN](https://news.ycombinator.com/item?id=26691626))
 - [SelectMadu](https://github.com/pavish/select-madu) - Replacement for the select menu, with support for searching, multiple selections, async data loading and more.
 - [Sortable Table Columns (2021)](https://adrianroselli.com/2021/04/sortable-table-columns.html)
+- [My current HTML boilerplate (2021)](https://www.matuzo.at/blog/html-boilerplate/) - Summarized which elements I use for the basic structure of a HTML document in 2021, with explanations why.